SwitchQA/devops-23-24-JPE-1222637/ca1/readme.md

 ##### Notes:

+- On Step 1 it would also be valid to use git init locally and then create the repository in GitHub.
-- Tests and validations should be done for the rest of the Employee fields but it's beyond the scope of this assignment.
+- Tests and validations should be done for the rest of the Employee fields, but it's beyond the scope of this assignment.

+### Part 2

+#### Step 1: Ensure you're starting on master branch

+- git checkout master

+#### Step 2: Create a new branch named "email-field"

+- git checkout -b email-field

+#### Step 3: Implement the new email field feature

+- Same steps as Part 1 - Step 3